likelet/Blogs_tips/README.md

     samtools view -bh -L $bedfile -o ${bedfile%%.bed}_subset.bam $bamfile samtools index ${bedfile%%.bed}_subset.bam

-here the `bedfile` is a region file with three column including `chr`, `startpos`, `endpos` which covered the target region we interested in .
-When your target is a site, you should at least set a region flanking this site.
-For example, if your site is `chr12 200` the region should be `chr12  50  350`.
+here the `bedfile` is a region file with three column including `chr`, `startpos`, `endpos` which covered the target region.
+When the target is a single position, you should at least set a region flanking this site.
+For example, if your site is `chr12 200` the region should be `chr12  50  350`, so that it could keep all reads cover that region for check